Like I mentioned in this post, I still can’t believe I had the opportunity to go to London with Burberry. Pinch me!

 WHAT WE DID

 Burberry Exhibit at Makers House – This was the main event for our trip.
 We headed here to check out the sculptures and collection from Burberry.
 If you’re in town, definitely give it a visit.
+Our day with Burberry was super fun.
+We headed to their Regent Street store for a tour and to learn about all the history of the building and the classic trench.
+Then headed to Makers House where the show was the night before.
+They had the entire collection on display along with the inspiration from the artist who they collaborated with.

 Kensington Palace – I visited Kensington Palace twice.
 The first day I learned that the Diana exhibit was opening the following day but I wasn’t 100% sure I’d have the time.
 Thankfully I did, so the following day I went back to see all of her gorgeous dresses.
 It was a beautiful exhibit that was really well done.
+The Diana exhibit showcased a collection of her outfits, sketches from designers and bits of history.
+It was incredible to see such beautiful pieces of couture and learn more about Princess Diana.

 Notting Hill – Just walking around Notting Hill made me happy.
 Stumbling onto the pretty colorful row homes, the trees were starting to bloom and seeing all the cute dogs walk around the neighborhoods.
 Churchill Arms, a popular restaurant and landmark, is also in this area.
 I decided not to dine here because it smelled like a porter potty, but I’ve heard good things.